stuartpet/ohana-site/README.md

 bundle exec rubocop

 📦 Deployment
-Deployed with Netlify, with CI checks via CircleCI on every push.
+Deployed with Netlify, with CI checks via CircleCI on every push. (this site will be deployed to production @ ohana-consulting.co.uk soon)

 👤 Author
 Built by Stuart Pethurst